-Exterior artwork should be principally for the enjoyment of the owner and should be carefully integrated with the residence, site, and landscape design to ensure it does not dominate or detract from the environment or create a negative visual impact on surrounding areas.
+Exterior artwork should be principally for the enjoyment of the owner and should be carefully integrated with the residence, site, and landscape design to ensure it does not dominate or detract from the environment, or create a negative visual impact on surrounding areas.
 Its placement, scale, and other characteristics, should not draw undue attention to it from other lots, streets, public areas, and it shall not substantially be outlined against the sky when viewed from other lots, streets or public areas.

 - Exterior artwork includes free-standing and suspended elements as well as decorative elements applied to the faces of the residence.
-For the purposes of the artwork section "artwork" also includes sculptures and water features. - No artwork shall be located on a lot on which no residence has been constructed. - Artwork located within the Building Envelope and fully screened from other lots, streets and public areas is not subject to review or approval by either the NCC or MC.

-- All artwork outside the building envelope shall be submitted to the NCC or MC for approval prior to installation. - All artwork not fully screened and not meeting all the following criteria shall be submitted to the NCC or MC for approval prior to installation.
-Artwork not fully screened that meets all of the following criteria may be installed without seeking NCC or MC approval. - Its height, including any pedestal or other structure on which it is placed, does not exceed eight feet. - o It does not include any reflective materials. - o Its color or colors are all muted tones (generally earth tones). - o It is wholly static and does not contain any moving parts except flowing water. - The element is not illuminated. - o It is visually integrated with the residence and lot and is compatible with the architectural style of the residence. - Its placement, and scale, and other characteristics, are not such as to draw undue attention to it from other lots, streets, public areas, and it shall not substantially be outlined against the sky when viewed from other lots, streets or public areas.
+For the purposes of the artwork section "artwork" also includes sculptures and water features. - No artwork shall be located on a lot on which no residence has been constructed. - Artwork fully screened from other lots, streets and public areas is not subject to review or approval by either the NCC or MC. - All artwork not fully screened (as viewed (1) from any point along the property line at a height of 63.5" and (2) from the street centerlines of streets directly adjacent to the property lines at a height of 42") and not meeting all the following criteria shall be submitted to the NCC or MC for approval prior to installation.
+Artwork not fully screened that meets all of the following criteria may be installed without seeking NCC or MC approval. - Its height, including any pedestal or other structure on which it is placed, does not exceed eight feet. - It does not include any reflective materials. - $\circ$ $\,$ Its color or colors are all muted tones (generally earth tones). - It is wholly static and does not contain any moving parts except flowing water. - The element is not illuminated. - It is visually integrated with the residence and lot and is compatible with the architectural style of the residence. - Its placement, and scale, and other characteristics, are not such as to draw undue attention to it from other lots, streets, public areas, and it shall not substantially be outlined against the sky when viewed from other lots, streets or public areas.

 The overall objective of the Guidelines that homes and all associated elements harmonize with the environment and each other must be met in the opinion of the NCC or MC.
 The NCC or MC shall have sole discretion in approving, or disapproving, any such exception from the general rules on screening.
 If there are any neighbor complaints about artwork that don't appear to fit the above criteria or meet the overall objective to harmonize with the environment, the NCC or MC will review the artwork for the Board to determine whether the artwork meets the intent of the Guidelines.
-If the artwork is found to be unacceptable, the owner will be required to remove it
+If the artwork is found to be unacceptable, the owner will be required to remove it.